 In typically thoughtful fashion, Isabella had arranged a fantastic feast, which happened to be at one of my favorite restaurants in the region (Osteria La Porta, in the tiny hill town of Monticchiello).
 Months before, Isabella had conspired with the owner/chef, Daria, over a list of traditional Thanksgiving dishes.
 And the gang at La Porta had come up with a delicious mashup of American and Tuscan.

-The first two courses were the most Tuscan, but cleverly informed by “our” Thanksgiving ingredients: a delicate pumpkin soufflé, topped with creamy pecorino cheese and fresh-grated truffle.
+The first two courses were the most Tuscan, but cleverly informed by “our” Thanksgiving ingredients: a delicate pumpkin soufflé, topped with creamy pecorino cheese sauce and fresh-grated truffle.
 And a dish of pillowy sweet potato gnocchi, gently nestled in a subtle citrus cream.
 Both dishes were, at once, explosively flavorful and intensely comforting.
-I would not mind seeing either of these dishes on my Thanksgiving table for many years to come.
+I would not mind seeing either of these on my Thanksgiving table for many years to come.

 Then it was time for the main event.
-They loaded all of the turkey onto a tray and ceremonially paraded it through the restaurant, like hunters proudly displaying their kill.
-Then they took it back into the kitchen and re-emerged with beautiful — and very traditional — plates of turkey, green beans, Brussels sprouts, and mashed potatoes (with, in a delicious Italian twist, a trickle of fresh-pressed olive oil).
+The waitstaff loaded all of the turkey onto a tray and ceremonially paraded it through the restaurant, like hunters proudly displaying their kill.
+Then they took it back into the kitchen and re-emerged with beautiful — and very traditional — plates of turkey, green beans, Brussels sprouts, and mashed potatoes…with, in a delicious Italian twist, a trickle of fresh-pressed olive oil.

 If you’d like some inspiration for experiencing Europe for the holidays — or anytime off-season — here’s a recap of some of the other wonderful experiences we enjoyed during Thanksgiving week in Tuscany:

 We stayed a full week at Agriturismo Cretaiole, perched on a ridge just outside of Pienza and wonderfully run by Isabella and Carlo.
-Carlo’s dad, Luciano, kept us well-lubricated with a nightly does of grappa and Vin Santo.
+Carlo’s dad, Luciano, kept us well-lubricated with nightly doses of grappa and Vin Santo.

-We experienced three entirely different — and equally enjoyable — cooking classes: preparing a blowout feast in an Italian mama’s kitchen; shadowing a Michelin chef in his restaurant’s kitchen; and rolling our own pasta at our very own agriturismo.
+We experienced three entirely different — and equally enjoyable — cooking classes: preparing a blowout feast in an Italian mama’s house; shadowing a Michelin chef in his restaurant’s kitchen; and rolling our own pasta back home at our agriturismo.

 We explored Montepulciano — my favorite Tuscan hill town — with its colorful cast of craftsmen.

-We followed a talented dog as she sniffed out truffles in a dense forest.
+We followed a talented dog as she sniffed out truffles in a primeval forest.